DroidKaigi/conference-app-2018/README.md

 TBD

 # Contributing
+We are always welcome your contribution!

+## How to find the tasks
-We use [waffle.io](https://waffle.io/DroidKaigi/conference-app-2018) to manage tasks.
-If you'd like to contribute to the project but are not sure where to start off, please look for issues labelled [welcome contribute](https://github.com/DroidKaigi/conference-app-2018/labels/welcome%20contribute).
+We use [waffle.io](https://waffle.io/DroidKaigi/conference-app-2018) to manage the tasks.
+Please find the issues you'd like to contribute in it.
+[welcome contribute](https://github.com/DroidKaigi/conference-app-2018/labels/welcome%20contribute) and [easy](https://github.com/DroidKaigi/conference-app-2018/labels/easy) are good for first contribution.

+Of course, it would be great to send PullRequest which has no issue!

+## How to contribute
+If you find the tasks you want to contribute, please comment in the issue like [this](https://github.com/DroidKaigi/conference-app-2018/issues/73#issuecomment-357410022) to prevent to conflict contribution.
+We'll reply as soon as possible, but it's unnecessary to wait our reaction.
+It's okay to start contribution and send PullRequest!

 We've designated these issues as good candidates for easy contribution.
 You can always fork the repository and send a pull request (on a branch other than `master`).

-We do accept suggestions for translations at [res/values-**/strings.xml](https://github.com/DroidKaigi/conference-app-2018/tree/master/app/src/main/res).

 # Development Environment